99rafa/JsonFlattener/README.md

 ```

-which will run the 3 unit tests produced, each one of them with one of the input files included in the folder.
+which will run the 3 unit tests produced, each one of them with one of the input files included in the `example` folder.

 ## Observations